-- (i) Their banks recognized human resources as the most important assets of the organization. - (ii) Staff was allowed to attend seminars and courses especially those organized by Central Bank of Nigeria - (CBN) and other Training Institutions - (iii) The distribution of training attendance cut across all cadre of staff- managing directors, Company Secretary, Internal Auditors, other Senior staff and Junior staff - (iv) In-house courses were also organized for staff especially the junior staff.
+(i) Their banks recognized human resources as the most important assets of the organization.

+(ii) Staff was allowed to attend seminars and courses especially those organized by Central Bank of Nigeria (CBN) and other Training Institutions directors, Company Secretary, Internal Auditors, other Senior staff and Junior staff (iv) In-house courses were also organized for staff especially the junior staff.